OluwademiladeEdet/Demi-Portfolio/FinalProject_Demi.md

 - Audience would have liked to know how this could benefit them
 - Audience would have liked to know how they could access the service

+# Revisions/Additions
+Based on the feedback recieved, the area of main concern is the 'call to action', the part of the story that tells the audience what to do and why.
+However, the point of the story was not to give/advertise to the user options in the coliving industry, but rather to create awareness of the benefits.
+On this note the revisions to the original storyboard were to end the story with a more compelling call to action.